darwino/darwino-documentation/Developer Guide/Developing a Darwino Web Application 2. Darwino Application Filter.md

 The filter is executed before all else when a request comes, and last when a request is handled.
 Because this is first in line, it can do processing before the request is even seen by the servlet, and then again after the request is processed.

-The filter mapping exists to allow the filter to be executed conditionally.
+The filter is typically executed for all requests, but the filter mapping allows the filter to be executed conditionally.